SAP/luigi/blog/2023-08-23-release-notes.md

 #### data-testid attribute for the modal close button

-In this release, we added to possibility configure a `data-testid` attribute for the close button of a modal.
-The attribute can be configured via the `modalSettings` in [openAsModal](https://docs.luigi-project.io/docs/luigi-core-api/?section=openasmodal).
+In this release, we added the possibility to configure a `data-testid` attribute for the close button of a modal.
+The attribute can be specified via the `modalSettings` in [openAsModal](https://docs.luigi-project.io/docs/luigi-core-api/?section=openasmodal).
 For more information, see the [pull request](https://github.com/SAP/luigi/pull/3394).

 #### Removed onunload listener